 Sirex wood wasp

-The wasps haven't spread to Queensland's main coastal plantation regions of Beerburrum and the Fraser Coast.
-However, climate-species models predict most of Queensland's pine-growing regions are suitable for it to establish hives.
+The wasps have since spread slowly towards Queensland, and were detected near Stanthorpe in 2009, Pechey around 2018 and Esk in 2020.
+They have not yet spread to Queensland's main coastal plantation regions of Beerburrum and the Fraser Coast; however, models predict most of Queensland's pine-growing regions are suitable for them to become established.

 Scientific name